OxfordAbstracts/pairing-interview/README.md

 In a separate terminal, run the setup script.

-If you plan to work in node/react this is `setup-node.sh`.
-If you plan to work in puresript this is `setup-purs.sh`.
+If you plan to work in JS/React this is `setup-js.sh`.
+If you plan to work in Purescript this is `setup-purs.sh`.

 ## Intro